achrafib1/Digit-Delineator/README.md

 # Digit-Delineator

-Sure, I can help you create a detailed `README.md` file for your project.
-Here's a template that follows best practices:\*

 ## Description

 Digit Delineator is an application that predicts handwritten digits.
 It uses a model trained on the MNIST dataset with TensorFlow and Keras, and the user interface is built with Streamlit.